smithy-lang/smithy-rs/design/src/server/anatomy.md

     S --> [*]: HTTP Response
 ```

-The service builder API requires plugins to be specified upfront - they must be passed as an argument to `builder_with_plugins` and cannot be modified afterwards.
+The service builder API requires plugins to be specified upfront - they must be
+registered in the config object, which is passed as an argument to `builder`.
+Plugins cannot be modified afterwards.

 You might find yourself wanting to apply _multiple_ plugins to your service.
 This can be accommodated via [`HttpPlugins`] and [`ModelPlugins`].